markhoney/mark.honeychurch.org/docs/blog/life/arcade/index.md

   - Entertainment
 tags:
   - Arcade
-  -
 ---

 As a kid, I played my fair share of video games - arcade, console and PC.
-I thought it would be interesting to write down some of the games that I played a lot, and where I played them.
+I thought it would be interesting to write down some of the games that I played a lot, along with where I played them, what system I played them on and what age I was at the time.
+Eventually I may turn this into a data table, or even just arrange it chronologically.

 <!-- more -->